egorsmkv/Scribosermo/README.md

 ## Usage

-Note: This repository is about training STT-networks only, you can't really _"use"_ it to transcribe files.
+Note: This repository is focused on training STT-networks.
+You can find a short and experimental inference example [here](extras/exporting/testing_pb.py), but please solve any problems you have with it yourself.

 Requirements are: